 Those coming to Singapore to practice medicine will need to meet a few more requirements before becoming licensed medical doctors.
 In addition to proof of English proficiency and a valid medical degree, one more necessity is a job offer from a healthcare institution approved by the Singapore Medical Council.
 The most soundproof way of securing a job offer is with the help of a job search agency.
 They will already be versed in the application process and make sure you provide all the required documentation.

-Upon receiving an offer, foreign practitioners will need to apply for a work visa as well to become a doctor in Singapore.
+Upon receiving an offer, foreign practitioners will need to apply for a Singapore work visa as well to become doctors in Singapore.
 This document is known as the Employment Pass and is equivalent to a highly-skilled migrant visa.
-In addition to the aforementioned, it will require participants to have an outstanding academic record, meet Singapore’s minimum wage requirement, and active participation in clinical practice at the moment of application.
+In addition to the aforementioned, it will require participants to have an outstanding academic record, meet Singapore’s minimum wage requirement, and actively participate in clinical practice at the moment of application.

-We hope that you found this article on the steps to become a doctor in Singapore informative and helpful.
-To know more information on studying abroad, check out the Available Programs for International Students.
+We hope that you found this article on the steps to becoming a doctor in Singapore informative and helpful.
+To learn more information on studying abroad, check out the Study in Singapore Page and more Available Programs for International Students.

 About the Author: Hyun Lee